 As well as a great baseball film you may also want a few still shots of the game.
 But rather than spending time trying to capture the perfect image, just use the GoPro app to ‘grab’ stills from your footage.

 This way you’ll end up with still photos that are of much higher quality, and you’ll get photos that you might not have been able to capture in photo mode.

 12. Shoot using Protune

 When filming a sport like baseball, you want to be able to get it right the first time.
-Otherwise there’ll be plenty of home runs and incredible catches that you miss.
+Otherwise, there’ll be plenty of home runs and incredible catches that you miss.
 So to have complete control of your GoPro, shoot using protune.

-With protune you’ll be able to adjust camera settings that you may never have even realised your GoPro had.
+With protune you’ll be able to adjust camera settings that you may never have even realized your GoPro had.
 You can control color and light balance, as well as the resolution, frame rate and field of view.